 Economic theory for establishing, revising, and interpreting business policy, including identifying and interpreting economic indicators, and macroeconomic and microeconomic phenomena that aid decision-making for management.
 Political influences on the performance of markets, currency exchange, and economic growth.

 BUS6050 Quantitative and Analytic Methods3

-Concepts and skills for integrating analytics into the decision-making process, to assist organizations in achieving their goals, including basic database and analytical concepts and an overview of descriptive, predictive, and prescriptive analytics, focusing on the use of analytics to assist organizations in improving performance.
+This course introduces the concepts and skills for integrating analytics into the decision-making process, to assist organizations in achieving their goals.
+Core statistics and basic analytical concepts are introduced.
+The course will include an overview of descriptive, predictive, and prescriptive analytics, focusing on the ability to communicate with numbers to assist organizations in improving performance.

 FIN5060 Managerial Finance and Analysis3

 Financial theory and analytical tools, with application to management decision-making and strategy.

 This course serves as the culmination and integration of the learning from all Master of Business Administration and Master of Arts in Ministry courses.
 There will be a synthesis of business administration strategies with the integration of their Personal Credo and Philosophy of Ministry in a capstone project.Prerequisite: Completion of major courses